GuillermoBustosPerez/Backed-flakes-categories/README.md

 ## **General information**

-**Title:** A geometric morphometric approach to testing discrete categories of backed flakes from recurrent centripetal core reduction.
+**Title:** The contribution of 2D and 3D geometric morphometrics to lithic taxonomies: testing discrete categories of backed flakes from recurrent centripetal core reduction.
 **Authors:**

 - Guillermo Bustos-Pérez $^{(1,2,3,7)}$